Skip to main content

 Understand how revenue is recognized for different service billing types in Productive.

-Revenue recognition in Productive determines how revenue from your jobs (budgets) is distributed over time.
+Revenue recognition in Productive determines how revenue from your budgets is distributed over time.
 This process ensures that your financial reporting accurately reflects the actual work completed and expenses incurred.

 It is essential to understand the various factors that influence revenue recognition, including service billing types, unit types, and related financial items such as time entries, bookings, and expenses.